 Cats are sensitive creatures of habit.
-Move their water bowl or rearrange the furniture,cat on the stairsand they can get upset.
+Move their water bowl or rearrange the furniture,and they can get upset.
 Tear their house apart, put them in a car, drive them across the country, and dump them in a new home, and they may get stressed out, anxious, and even sick.
 If you’re moving with cats, you should think about how all stages of the move will impact them.
 Talk to your vet

 Packing up your home is bound to cause some anxiety in your feline friends, but you can alleviate this by letting them get used to the packing supplies.
 Let them explore the boxes, both empty and full.
 Keep kitty’s food, water, litter box and scratching posts in the same spots for as long as possible, and try (it’ll be hard, we know) to keep their favorite hiding and observation posts intact for as long as possible.